AR8Stefan/CFA-Project2-RRA/README.md

 * Understood what Models, Views and Controllers do a little more.
 * Implementing internal messaging system.
 * Knowing my limitations.
-* Understanding some error messages.
-(Still working on solving them on my own)

 ### Future Implementations